kwaldenphd/python-authoring-environments/README.md

 If you have already installed a package at the command line using `pip` or `conda`, launching Jupyter from the Anaconda navigator should not require installing the package again.

-<blockquote>Q11: Use the Anaconda or JupyterLab terminal to install the four libraries mentioned in step 55 (numpy, scikit-learn, pandas, matplotlib).
+<blockquote>Q11: Use the Anaconda or JupyterLab terminal to install the four libraries mentioned in this section of the lab (numpy, scikit-learn, pandas, matplotlib).
 Describe your experience installing these libraries using the available/provided documentation.
 What did you expect to happen?
 What challenges did you face?
 How did you solve them?</blockquote>

 You can load the module/library/package in your Python program using `import`.